 Combine some of the most fantastic skiing in the world, with fine dining on incredible Italian cuisine – what could possibly be better?

 On this ski safari traverse you’ll enjoy 12 ski areas featuring 1,200 kilometers (746 miles) of prepared pistes (all on one ski pass!) that will lead you to discover the breathtaking beauty of the Dolomites.
-With such expansive skiable terrain, this is truly a vacation in paradise: you’ll move from valley to valley on skis, enjoy the welcoming atmosphere of the rifugios, explore the fascinating culture and history of these mountains, all while dining on incredible cuisine and sampling fine wines found in the region.
+With such expansive skiable terrain, this is truly a vacation in paradise: you’ll move from valley to valley on skis, enjoy the welcoming atmosphere of the rifugios, and explore the fascinating culture and history of these mountains.

 Day 1 ~ Arrive in Alta Badia, Dolomites